 When thinking about beauty spas, one of the main images that may come to mind is that of lying down relaxing while reaping the benefits of a skin-rejuvenating facial mask.
 However, getting a face mask doesn’t have to be a luxury, and it has skin health benefits that we all can avail ourselves of.
 Purchased or homemade masks have some core properties that help to address a number of issues with the skin.
 There are various types of masks with varying properties that are used according to the skin care goal.

 What makes a good face mask?
 People who have acne and blemish-prone skin can benefit from mask treatments that help remove dead skin and excess oil.
 Masks that add moisture provide relief for those with a tendency toward dry skin.
 However, if cleansing is the goal, a mask can serve as an invigorating skin treatment.
 This is because most ingredients used for the different variety of masks contain antioxidants that limit damage to proteins, fats, and other skin cell components.

 One skin care substance that is indispensable in masks and other skin treatment products is astaxanthin.
+What is astaxanthin?
 This is a powerful, yet gentle antioxidant with anti-inflammatory properties.
 Laboratory research with skin cells showed that treatment of the cells with astaxanthin was able to suppress ultraviolet B-induced secretion of damaging inflammatory molecules (1).
 Arnica has anti-inflammatory and healing properties by acting on immune cells called macrophages (2).
 This is why it has much utility in bruise and other traumatic skin healing.